-This is one of those pages devoted to one photograph; it's what I often do when a unique photo turns up which is of both historical significance and good visual quality.
-This is one of very few pictures I know of showing a CJ-3B Jeep in service with the U.S. Army.
+This is one of those pages I've basically devoted to one photograph; it's what I often do when a unique photo turns up which is of both historical significance and good visual quality.
+This is one of the few pictures I know of showing a CJ-3B Jeep in service with the U.S. Army.

 Joe recalls, "I was stationed in Asmara, Ethiopia from 1964 to 1968.
 At the time there were about 10,000 U.S. forces there, representing all four branches of the service."
 (Note: see Eritrea beside the Red Sea on a map of Northern Africa and the Middle East, 240K JPEG).

 "The MP Company had about 8 of the CJ's along with some Ford Fairlanes for patrol.
 This Jeep, 1M-0758, was assigned to me and my partner in the two-man MP detachment at the port and R&R center on the Red Sea, at Massawa, 90 miles and 8,000 feet down from the mountain plateau where the main company and Army post was located in Asmara."

 Joe also reports, "The CJ's were very trusty vehicles.
 We patrolled mostly on the road, but they would do just fine on the sand or driving on the beach.
 I never got stuck.
 Top speed was in the 70 mile-per-hour range and they cruised just fine around town in second gear at 25 or so miles per hour.
 We ran the fleet up to well over 100,000 miles and they were replaced by a fleet of Chevy pickups that were set up something like you see with the Mexican police of today.
 The guys were sad to see the CJ's go."